-We are proud to support the Office of Ocean Exploration and Research (OER) in its efforts to catalog and provide access to data and information from NOAA’s only vessel solely dedicated to ocean exploration, the Okeanos Explorer.
+We are proud to support NOAA Ocean Exploration in its efforts to catalog and provide access to data and information from NOAA’s only vessel solely dedicated to ocean exploration, the Okeanos Explorer.
 Our combined data management efforts deliver rapid and easy data access, facilitate efficient and effective long-term data preservation, and inspire further exploration and research.

 Okeanos Explorer’s remotely operated vehicle (ROV), Deep Discoverer, collects biological, geological, and water samples during dives to help scientists understand more about the physical, chemical, and biological environment of the deep ocean.
-NCEI scientists work with OER to assist in the collection of critical baseline information about unknown and poorly understood areas of the ocean.
-Typically, our staff work as Sample Data Managers to preserve physical data samples and enter information into the Sampling Operations Database Application—a database which NCEI developed and maintains that ties the environmental variables to the physical samples.
+NCEI scientists work with NOAA Ocean Exploration to assist in the collection of critical baseline information about unknown and poorly understood areas of the ocean.
+Our staff often work as Sample Data Managers to preserve physical data samples and enter information into the Sampling Operations Database Application—a database which NCEI developed and maintains that ties the environmental variables to the physical samples.
 This “data about the data” follows the physical samples throughout the data's life cycle ending at the long-term repository, such as biological samples being curated at the Smithsonian National Museum of Natural History.

 Live Operations Map

-The Okeanos Explorer-Live Operations Map provides near-real-time information regarding the ship’s status (in port versus out to sea), current ship trackline, pertinent bathymetric mosaics, and meteorological readings.
+NCEI partners with NOAA Ocean Exploration to provide the Okeanos Explorer-Live Operations Map which provides near-real-time information about the Okeanos Explorer’s current location and meteorological readings.
+The map also displays the compiled ship track for the current cruise and a suite of multibeam bathymetric products.
 This map is hosted through Esri's ArcGIS Online, using cloud technologies.
-The ship's location and trackline are updated every 10 minutes while on expedition.
+The ship's location and trackline are updated multiple times each hour while the ship is on expedition.

 Benthic Animal Guide

-Together, the OER Live Operations Map, the OER Video Portal, and Benthic Animal Guide allow you to explore the ocean alongside NOAA’s scientists and transform your understanding of the global ocean.
+Together, the Digital Atlas, NOAA Ocean Exploration Video Portal, Benthic Animal Guide, and the Water Column Sonar Data Portal allow you to explore the ocean alongside NOAA’s scientists and transform your understanding of the global ocean.